nearmap/kubefs/README.md

 ![kubefs screenshot](docs/assets/kubefs-shot.png)

 It loads your kube config(s) from `$KUBECONFIG` or `~/.kube` and uses that to present a top level view for you to navigate.
+The modification timestamps of the files and directories reflect the `creationTimestamp` of the kube objects themselves.

 Behind the scenes, `kubefs` makes requests to the k8s API server to fetch all these objects and populate the filesystem.
 This can be slow, so directory